 We left a comment in the for loop in Listing 20-14 regarding the creation of threads.
 Here, we’ll look at how we actually create threads.
 The standard library provides thread::spawn as a way to create threads, and thread::spawn expects to get some code the thread should run as soon as the thread is created.
 However, in our case, we want to create the threads and have them wait for code that we’ll send later.
 The standard library’s implementation of threads doesn’t include any way to do that; we have to implement it manually.

 We’ll implement this behavior by introducing a new data structure between the ThreadPool and the threads that will manage this new behavior.
 We’ll call this data structure Worker, which is a common term in pooling implementations.
-The Worker picks up code that needs to be run and runs the code in the Worker’s thread.
+The Worker picks up code that needs to be run and runs the code in its thread.

 Think of people working in the kitchen at a restaurant: the workers wait until orders come in from customers, and then they’re responsible for taking those orders and filling them.

 Instead of storing a vector of JoinHandle<()> instances in the thread pool, we’ll store instances of the Worker struct.
 Each Worker will store a single JoinHandle<()> instance.
 Then we’ll implement a method on Worker that will take a closure of code to run and send it to the already running thread for execution.
-We’ll also give each worker an id so we can distinguish between the different workers in the pool when logging or debugging.
+We’ll also give each Worker an id so we can distinguish between the different instances of Worker in the pool when logging or debugging.

 Here is the new process that will happen when we create a ThreadPool.
 We’ll implement the code that sends the closure to the thread after we have Worker set up in this way: